 When I was a mom of littles, playgrounds may have been the only thing that saved me.
-I certainly wasn’t getting any sleep and sanity was simply an elusive obsession.
+I certainly wasn’t getting any sleep and playgrounds saved my sanity.
 There were days I would be at the park three times: morning, afternoon, and evening.
-When winter came, we had to get creative, and life just got a little more difficult.
-But then, the joy that would come when the weather had warmed up enough for the little hands to climb ladders again!
+When winter came, we had to get creative and life was a little more difficult.
+But what joy when the weather had warmed up enough for the little hands to climb ladders again!

 Before we get going, it’s worth noting the Brawn Family Foundation Rotary Park, Alberta’s first-ever public mental health park, opened in 2023.
 This unique park is open to everyone and is a sanctuary that supports community, family and youth wellness.
 It’s Calgary’s first community-based mental health centre for young people, to reflect, heal and connect with nature.
 The park’s features include a climbing structure, sport court, pavilion, community pathways, swinging benches, and space for meditation, group activities, gardening and more.
 The park is adjacent to the Summit in the NW.